All Episodes

 The canny is a can the nominee win?

-Well, that's that's that's a no-brainer.
+Well, that's a no-brainer.

-You have to have that be the case, but what happens after that?
+You have to have that be the case.

-And it seems to me that I guess from most people's objectives seem just beat Hillary, just beat the Democrats, and that alone equals victory.
+And it seems to me that I guess most people's objectives seem just beat Hillary, just beat the Democrats, and that alone equals victory.

-That's it, and that doesn't say a word to me.
+And that doesn't say a word to me.

-Beating Hillary, or whoever the Democrat nominee is, that's step one.
+Beating Hillary or whoever the Democrat nominee is, that's step one.

 That's not mission accomplished.